A Chronicle of Courtship and Nesting:

 Comments on my COHA Birding Plans

 - My first-time focus on a single species was a rewarding challenge.
 I would recommend it to others.
 The species and duration is up to the Birder.

 - An early review of species specific reference material is helpful.

 - From my 2020 effort, I now have six active COHA sites (Nests #6, 8, 9, 11, 15 & 16).
 Five of six nests are within 7km of my Etobicoke home.
-Multiple nest sites were helpful over duration given potential nest abandonment and later budding leaves eliminating good views.
+Multiple nest sites were helpful over the duration given potential nest abandonment and seasonal tree budding eliminating good views.

-- Mating is a noisy time from COHA calls, once the nested pair is established, call frequency and volumes should drop.
-However, some nests (N#11 & 15) are relatively noisy and some get very quiet, almost secretive (N#6 & 9).
+- Mating is a noisy time from COHA calls, once the nested pair is established, call frequency and volumes typically drops.
+However, some nests (N#11 & 15) remain relatively loud, while some get very quiet, almost secretive (N#6 & 9).

 - The scouting of the Mimico Creek Ravine was thorough but an active nest was not sighted.
 I had a bias to focus literally on Mimico’s narrow ravine structure while not putting enough time on the adjoining residential neighbourhoods which have plenty of mature trees to nest in.
 Around my home, Red-tailed Hawk, Merlin and American Crow are nesting in backyard trees.
 There is probably a COHA nest in the neighbourhood too.

 - During the upcoming Winter 20/21, I may track my local overwintering COHA.
 Could there be a subgroup that migrate south (say from as far north as Lake Timiskaming) but hold over in the Toronto region?
 I would appreciate any communication or previous COHA Migration studies on this.

 Cornell Lab of Ornithology.
 2020.
 Birds of the World (Cooper’s Hawk) website. https://birdsoftheworld.org/bow/species/coohaw/cur/introduction